Viloxazine: History

 Viloxazine was discovered by scientists at Imperial Chemical Industries when they recognized that some beta blockers inhibited serotonin reuptake inhibitor activity in the brain at high doses.
 To improve the ability of their compounds to cross the blood brain barrier, they changed the ethanolamine side chain of beta blockers to a morpholine ring, leading to the synthesis of viloxazine.
 It was first described in the scientific literature as early as 1972.

 The medication was first marketed in 1974.
 Viloxazine was not approved for medical use by the FDA.
 In 1984, the FDA granted the medication an orphan designation for treatment of cataplexy and narcolepsy with the tentative brand name Catatrol.
 For unknown reasons however, it was never approved or introduced for these uses in the United States.
 Viloxazine was withdrawn from markets worldwide in 2002 for commercial reasons unrelated to efficacy or safety.

 As of 2015, Supernus Pharmaceuticals was developing extended release formulations of viloxazine as a treatment for ADHD and major depressive disorder under the names SPN-809 and SPN-812.
 Viloxazine was approved for the treatment of ADHD in the United States in April 2021.

 The benefit of viloxazine was evaluated in three clinical studies, including two in children (ages 6 to 11 years) and one in adolescents (ages 12 to 17 years) with ADHD.
 In each study, pediatric participants were randomly assigned to receive one of two doses of viloxazine or placebo once daily for 6 to 8 weeks.
 None of the participants, their parent(s)/caregiver(s), the study sponsor, or the study doctors knew which treatment the participant received during the study.
 The severity of ADHD symptoms observed at the last week of treatment was significantly greater in participants who received placebo compared with participants who received viloxazine.
 The severity of ADHD symptoms was assessed using the Attention-Deficit Hyperactivity Disorder Rating Scale 5th Edition (ADHD-RS-5).
 A fourth study provided information about the safety of viloxazine in adolescents 12 to 17 years of age with ADHD.
 The FDA approved viloxazine based on evidence from several clinical trial(s) of 1289 participants with attention deficit hyperactivity disorder (ADHD).
-The trials were conducted at 59 of sites in the United States.
+The trials were conducted at 59 sites in the United States.

+Society and culture

+Brand names

+Viloxazine has been marketed under the brand names Emovit, Qelbree, Vicilan, Viloxazin, Viloxazina, Viloxazinum, Vivalan, and Vivarint.

 Research

 Viloxazine has undergone two randomized controlled trials for nocturnal enuresis (bedwetting) in children, both of those times versus imipramine.
 By 1990, it was seen as a less cardiotoxic alternative to imipramine, and to be especially effective in heavy sleepers.

-In narcolepsy, viloxazine has been shown to suppress auxiliary symptoms such as cataplexy and also abnormal sleep-onset REM without really improving daytime somnolence.
+In narcolepsy, viloxazine has been shown to suppress auxiliary symptoms such as cataplexy and also abnormal sleep-onset REM without significantly improving daytime somnolence.
 In a cross-over trial (56 participants) viloxazine significantly reduced EDS and cataplexy.

 Viloxazine has also been studied for the treatment of alcoholism, with some success.

-While viloxazine may have been effective in clinical depression, it did relatively poorly in a double-blind randomized controlled trial versus amisulpride in the treatment of dysthymia.
+Viloxazine did not demonstrate efficacy in a double-blind randomized controlled trial versus amisulpride in the treatment of dysthymia.